Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

-The inReach allows you to both send and receive text messages of up to 160 characters via satellite (a sigh of relief after your 140-character limit on Twitter).
+The inReach allows you to both send and receive text messages of up to 160 characters via satellite.
 Most of this functionality takes place on the screen, where you can activate tracking, send and receive messages, post to social media, and send an SOS, all like SPOT.

 If the screen seems a little clunky (remember predictive text?), the inReach will pair to your iOS or Android device with a free DeLorme app.
 You can access the unit’s functionality through your smartphone, and also have access to pre-loaded maps that show your location.

 If you don’t mind the small interface (and smartphone app), it’s great.
 The cost is more, but you get some great functionality that could replace a separate GPS unit.

 Cost Comparison for SPOT GEN3, SPOT X, and inReach

 - Price of owning a SPOT GEN3 for one year, year-round use: $150 purchase + $150 plan = $300.

 - Price of owning a SPOT X for one year, year-round use: $250 purchase + $20 activation + $150 plan = $420.

 - Price of owning an inReach for one year, year-round use, basic plan: $260 purchase + $20 activation + $144 Safety Plan = $424.

 - Price of owning an inReach for one year, using only three months per year: $260 purchase + $20 activation + $45 Freedom Safety Plan = $325, then $45 annually.

 - Price of owning a SPOT GEN3 for one year, using only three months per year: $150 purchase + $150 plan = $300 then $150 annually.